armstrap/armstrap-documentation/source/getting-started-eclipse-development-tools.rst

     .. image:: images/getting-started-eclipse-development-tools/Eclipse-Perpective.png
        :align: center

-5. Debugging ARMstrap requires the C/C++ GDB Hardware Debugging plugin.
+5. Debugging ARMstrap requires the "C/C++ GDB Hardware Debugging" plugin.
 To install the plugin, select the **Help>>Install New Software...** menu item

     .. image:: images/getting-started-eclipse-development-tools/Eclipse-Install-New-Software.png
        :align: center

 6. Configure the plugin installation

-   * In the **Work with:** drop-down, select the version of Eclipse you downloaded (for example Kepler).
+   * In the **Work with:** drop-down, select the version of Eclipse you downloaded (for example "Kepler").
 As seen in label mark 1 in picture.
-   * In the search field, type Hardware as seen in label mark 2 in picture
+   * In the search field, type *Hardware* as seen in label mark 2 in picture.
    * Click the check-box to select the **C/C++ GDB Hardware Debugging** plugin as seen in label mark 3 in picture.
-   * Click the **Next** button, as seen in label mark 4 in picture and accept the licensing agreement to complete the installation
+   * Click the **Next** button, as seen in label mark 4 in picture and accept the licensing agreement to complete the installation.
    * You will need to restart Eclipse when the plugin installation is complete.

     .. image:: images/getting-started-eclipse-development-tools/Eclipse-Install-New-Software-Screen.png